 "Speak for yourself.
-I am perfectly happy being human," Steve said, advancing his second knight.
+I'm perfectly happy being human," Steve said, advancing his second knight.
 The move caught Johns interest.

 "Hmm…you are leaving a gap in your center.
 Are you trying to coax my Queen in to play?"

 "Ah, Steven, what a gamesman you are!
 In all these past years that we have met to play, it is obvious to me that you have never studied the game.
-You play on instinct alone, and on native wit.
-Yet still you are formidable.
+You play on instinct alone.
+Yet still, you are formidable.
 I suspect, had you put your mind to it, that you could have achieved the rank of Grandmaster."

 "Like you, you mean?"

-John smiled.
-"Oh, that pleases me.
+"That pleases me.
 I suppose it sounds egotistical, but I am quite proud of my achievements.
-My win over Askarov in the 29 championship was my proudest victory.
+My win over Askarov in the '29 championship was my proudest victory.
 Other than besting you, of course."

-"It's a game, Smith.
-That's all.
+"It's only a game, Smith.
 I've known chess masters who couldn't walk and chew gum at the same time."

-John erupted into laughter, clapping his calf-skinned gloved hands together.
+John erupted into laughter, clapping his gloved hands together.
 The sound was like bones clinking against velvet.
 "How very true!
 And we have both known heads of state that could do no better.
-I know at least two of them who sat in the Oval Office"
+I know at least two of them who sat in the Oval Office."

-"I once knew of one who presided in Germany."
+"I once knew one who presided in Germany."